 - Use it or lose it.
 Not everyone will embrace social selling and therefore not everyone will benefit from a Sales Navigator licence.
 Keep tabs on who’s using the platform and making the most of its features.
 If it’s not right for your seller, you can offer the licence to someone else within your organisation.

-At Tribal we know first-hand of the positive impact of social selling, when sales teams are trained and coached to confidently embrace digital sales techniques.
+At Tribal we understand the positive impact of social selling.
+When sales teams are trained and coached to confidently embrace digital sales techniques.
 Sales Navigator is a fantastic tool that can help your salespeople connect with the right individuals at your target accounts in a time-efficient way.
-And while there are no shortcuts to social selling success, there are ways to accelerate your results, one of which is squeezing bags of insight from your Sales Navigator data to guide your program along the way.
+While there are no shortcuts to social selling success, there are ways to accelerate your results, one of which is squeezing bags of insight from your Sales Navigator data to guide your program along the way.